nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 (The fate of `Instant` remains unknown at this point...)

 We recommend that you avoid relying on the default values at all - partly for the sake of clarity.

+Text handling
+====

+The numeric standard patterns for `Instant` and `Offset` have been removed, with no direct equivalent.
+These were not known to be useful, felt "alien" in various ways, and cause issues within the implementation.
+If you need these features - possibly in a specialized way - please contact the mailing list and we may be able to suggest alternative implementations to meet your specific requirements.
+Time